LispCookbook/cl-cookbook/hashes.md

 "Key does not exist"
 ~~~

-In this case you'll have to check the _second_ return value of `gethash` which will always return NIL if no value is found and T otherwise.
+In this case you'll have to check the _second_ return value of `gethash` which will always return `nil` if no value is found and T otherwise.

 ~~~lisp
 ;;; continued from above